Apostles & Elders

 The third key, and not the least, is that the local church is assigned to a geographic location, and that the authority of the local church is just that, local, I’ll deal with the universal, or catholic (not to be confused with the Roman Catholic religion) church in another post.
 As you should recall from an earlier teaching, the Greek word for church is ἐκκλησία (ekklesia) which is better translated congregation or assembly.
 In the King James it is used to describe a church 115 times, broken down as a city church 35 times, a house church 4 times, as churches in a province 36 times, a local church 16 times, the universal church 20 times, an assembly of the city (Ephesus) 3 times, and the Old Testament church in the wilderness 1 time.

 The concept is that the local church fits into the geographic boundaries established by God through man.
-So it is the church at Ephesus, or the church at Jerusalem, or the church in San Antonio or Columbus.
+So it is the church at Ephesus, or the church at Jerusalem, or the church in Kansas City or San Antonio.
 And the apostles are suppose to appoint elders over these local churches as defined by a geographic area.
-But what we have now is that man in his infinite wisdom has established many autonomous churches in any given geographic area each ruled by their own self-appointed elders and leaders, producing disunity and a lack of maturity and a total lack of power.
+But what we have now is that man in his infinite wisdom has established many autonomous churches in any given geographic area, each ruled by their own self-appointed elders and leaders, producing disunity and a lack of maturity and a total lack of power.

 Satan understands the rules of engagement and has set his principalities and powers over geographic regions and cities.
 He is winning because the only way the church can have enough firepower to defeat the devil is by a unified effort in any geographic location.
 I don’t want to take the time now to go into a detailed description of how this spiritual battle is to be fought, but suffice to say, we cannot achieve “thy Kingdom come on earth as it is in heaven”, until we fully understand the rules of engagement.